dahlia4/sudoku/README.md

 # sudoku

-Lets you enter a sudoku board into terminal then uses a naive approach to solve it Planning to add additional algorithms to solve more difficult boards
+Lets you enter a sudoku board into terminal then uses a naive approach to solve it (Coded in java, planning to rewrite in Rust)

+In progress of adding additional algorithms in C and optimizing and testing these algorithms against one another